pereconteur/Simple_SHA256_file_comparator/README.md

 python comparator_sha256_fr.py
 ```

+### With Bash

-- Or, run this command (once in the folder) to make the bash files executable :
+Or, run this command (once in the folder) to make the bash files executable :

 ```bash
 chmod +x comparator_sha256_mac.sh